Blog

 5. Use the SMTP settings

 Now it’s time to configure the SMTP settings into your app or email client.
+You can also use your SMTP credentials for configuring legacy systems or when using preferred frameworks or modules.
 Here, we’ll use the MailerSend WordPress SMTP integration.

 Install the plugin by searching for MailerSend – Official SMTP Integration.
 Activate it and then go to MailerSend SMTP in the WordPress sidebar navigation.
 Enter your SMTP credentials from MailerSend under SMTP username and password and then click Save.